massimofasciano/fdedup/README.md

 - dashmap : DashMap variant + rayon scope fully threaded
 - refcell : use with channel to build the mutex variant with Mutex replaced by RefCell (RefCell+HashMap)

-The demo program can be used to find duplicate files in a series of folders (recusrsively).
+The demo program can be used to find duplicate files in a series of folders (recursively).
 It prints them in groups with their size and hex digest (SHA-512).

 ```
 $ fdedup --help